 .NET Core vs .NET Framework

-In this article we are going to discuss the following topics: what is .NET Core and what is .NET Framework, main differences between them, assests and liabilities of .NET Core, Pros and Cons of .NET Framework, .NET Core vs .NET Framework while the choice between .NET Core and the .NET Framework depends largely on the type of application and the platform on which it will be built, there are many factors to consider, including compatibility, performance, security, CLI tools, and more.
+In this article, we are going to discuss the following topics: what is .NET Core and what is .NET Framework, main differences between them, assets and liabilities of .NET Core, Pros and Cons of .NET Framework, .NET Core vs .NET Framework.
+While the choice between .NET Core and the .NET Framework depends largely on the type of application and the platform on which it will be built, there are many factors to consider, including compatibility, performance, security, CLI tools, and more.

 Read on for an in-depth comparison between .NET Core and the .NET Framework.
 With .NET as its umbrella term, Microsoft supports two frameworks, including .NET Core and the .NET Framework.
 While the .NET Framework is a traditional and outdated version, the .NET Core was created to remove its limitations, bringing it in line with technological advances.
 But this does not mean that the .NET Framework is losing its fans.

 For device and cloud workloads,.NET Core is a collection of runtime, library, and compiler components that can be used in different configurations. .NET Core is open source, cross-platform, and offers a lightweight development model as well as the flexibility to work with a variety of development tools and OS platforms.
 MIT-licensed versions of.NET Core are accessible on GitHub.
 ASP.NET Core, Entity Framework Core, and.NET Core are all included under the umbrella term ".NET Core."